Guide

 Polymarketself-operatedAvailable to US residents following CFTC approval in November 2025Sports 0.75% peak; Crypto 1.80% peak; Politics/Finance/Tech 1.00%; most fee-free at extremesSee guide

-Robinhoodkalshi-poweredGeneral event contracts available in all 50 states via Kalshi.
-Maryland excluded entirely.
-Sports contracts restricted in Maryland, Nevada, and New Jersey.$0.02/contract ($0.01 RH + $0.01 Kalshi)See guide
+Robinhoodkalshi-poweredGeneral event-contract availability varies by state via Kalshi.
+Maryland is excluded entirely.
+Sports contracts are restricted in Maryland, Nevada, and New Jersey.$0.02/contract ($0.01 RH + $0.01 Kalshi)See guide

 Coinbasekalshi-poweredCoinbase launched prediction markets in partnership with Kalshi in January 2026.
-Initially advertised in all 50 states.
+Initially advertised nationally.
 Nevada Gaming Control Board filed civil enforcement action (Feb 2, 2026); court issued TRO (Feb 2026) and preliminary injunction (Mar 26, 2026) barring Coinbase from offering sports/election/entertainment event contracts in Nevada.
 Coinbase has 60 days to implement technological compliance.
 Litigation ongoing in MI, IL, CT.Not separately verified hereSee guide

-FanDuel Predictscme-poweredFanDuel Predicts is available in all 50 states, D.C., and U.S. territories for non-sports markets (financial, economic, commodities).
+FanDuel Predictscme-poweredFanDuel Predicts markets availability varies by market type and jurisdiction.
 Sports event contracts are available in 18 states where FanDuel does not operate a sportsbook.
 FanDuel will cease offering sports contracts in states that legalize online sports betting.2% of potential payout at checkoutSee guide

 DraftKingscme-poweredDraftKings Predictions launched in 38 states on December 19, 2025 via CME Group.
 This is separate from DraftKings Sportsbook which operates in 30 states + DC under state gaming licenses (per DraftKings Dec 2025 press release).$0.01/contract/side + exchange fees (~$0.02+ round-trip)See guide